-The topic of productivity is one that has been discussed and dissected across numerous self-help seminars and books time and time again.
-But can there really be a blueprint to increasing work efficiency, or are some people just naturally better at getting more done?
+The topic of productivity and work efficiency is one that has been discussed and dissected across numerous self-help seminars and books time and time again.
+But can there really be a blueprint for increasing productivity and efficiency, or are some people just naturally better at getting more done?

-Our productivity tips below offer techniques to increase your daily output as well as highlight ways to help your mind better focus.
-Applying these methods to your daily life can aid in your productivity and efficiency, long-term.
+Our 9 productivity tips below offer techniques to increase your efficiency of work as well as highlight ways to help your mind better focus.
+Applying these methods to your daily life can aid in your productivity and efficiency in the workplace long-term.

 Increasing efficiency and productivity can be beneficial for many facets of your life.
 Some individuals may find themselves feeling like there are not enough hours in the day for everything that needs to get done.
 Knowing how to prioritize and organize tasks can be crucial to optimizing the time you have each day.

 The desire to increase productivity can also come from the need to increase your financial bandwidth.
-If you are in a position in which you need to take on more work for monetary reasons, it may be necessary for you to figure out how to properly manage more tasks than you might have been accustomed to in the past.
+If you are in a position in which you need to take on more work for monetary reasons, it may be necessary for you to figure out how to properly manage more tasks than you might have been accustomed to in the past and how to work more efficiently.

 Working in the most conducive environment can be key to limiting external distractions.
 Plus, as more companies move to remote, work-from-home models, you may find yourself having to work from a desk in a garage or spare room.